apache/hudi/hudi-examples/hudi-examples-dbt/README.md

 ## Testing dbt project: `hudi_examples_dbt`

-This dbt project transforms demonstrates hudi integration with dbt, it has few models to demonstrate the different ways in which you can create hudi datasets using dbt.
+This dbt project transforms demonstrates hudi integration with dbt, it has a few models to demonstrate the different ways in which you can create hudi datasets using dbt.

 ### What is this repo?
 What this repo _is_: